-When a participant does not follow the Code of Conduct, we may take the following steps:
+When a camp participant does not follow the Code of Conduct, we may take the following steps:

 - Staff will redirect the child to more appropriate behavior.

-- If the behavior persists, a discussion will take place to remind the child of the behavior guidelines and program rules.
+- If the behavior persists, a discussion will take place to remind the child of the behavior guidelines and camp rules.
 A parent will be notified that this discussion took place.

-- If a problem persists and the child continues to disobey behavior guidelines and program rules, KID Museum reserves the right to remove the child from the program indefinitely.
+- If a problem persists and the child continues to disobey behavior guidelines and camp rules, KID Museum reserves the right to remove the child from the program indefinitely.

-- No refunds or credits will be issued for participants who are removed from programs.
+- No refunds or credits will be issued for campers who are removed from camp.

-- Children who are removed from the program must be picked up by an authorized adult within 60 minutes of notification.
+- Children who are removed from camp must be picked up by an authorized adult within 60 minutes of notification.